MatteoAIV/AIV_GD2_2024_Test_01/README.md

 # AIV_GD2_2024_Test_01
-This project serves as a lesson demo on Git and GitHub
+This project serves as a lesson demo on Git and GitHub for AIV students